Extra-Opts

 support reading options from a configuration file.
 This needs to be enabled

-) and will be enabled by default
+at compile-time for now (--enable-extra-opts) and will be enabled by default

 in the future.
 Perl plugins using the Nagios::Monitoring::Plugin module have